livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

    - Representing complex algorithms as pseudo-code rather than full implementations
    - Caching frequently used code patterns as named references rather than repeating them

-4. **Context Sharing Optimization**: When multiple agents need similar context, Ōtobotto optimizes token usage by:
+4. **Context Sharing Optimization**: When multiple agents need similar context, Otobotto optimizes token usage by:
    - Maintaining a shared context pool that all agents can reference
    - Implementing differential updates where only changes are communicated, not entire contexts
    - Using pointers to shared memory rather than duplicating content in messages